Review of the shortage occupation list – have your say

 The SOL identifies occupations where employers are struggling to recruit sufficiently from the domestic workforce and migration is considered an appropriate alternative.
 Inclusion on the SOL grants an occupation more favourable migration conditions, with the aim to increase the pool of applicants for a role and reduce labour shortages.

-The MAC has been asked to review the following aspects of the SOL:
+The MAC was asked to review the following aspects of the SOL:

 • Which occupations on the current SOL should continue to be included and which should be removed.